nicholsons/data-viz-plotly-dash/instructions.md

 ## How to use python Plotly Dash to create a simple web data dashboard

+### Covid chart recreated in Plotly chart library (Plotly Graph Objects)
+I'm not familiar with R so have tried to recreate

 ### What is Plotly Dash?

 Plotly Dash is a high level library that provides a way for you to create a web app dashboard using Python (as well as R